 If you do your research, you’ll probably come across a few different CV formats for your disability support worker CV.
 Thankfully, it’s quite a simple choice in most cases.
 The reverse-chronological CV format is the most popular amongst UK recruiters, and typically suits the experience profile of most disability support workers.

-Adding contact details to your disability support worker CV
+How to add contact details to your disability support worker CV

 Contact details are one of the most important parts of your CV.
 Thankfully, they’re pretty simple to get right.
 To start with, place them at the top so they’re easy for recruiters to spot.
 Then, make sure you include:

-• Name – You’d be surprised how often it’s forgotten!
+• Name: You’d be surprised how often it’s forgotten!

-• Email address – Ensure it’s work-appropriate
+• Email address: Ensure it’s work-appropriate.

 annamcd@example.com

-Start your disability support worker CV with a personal statement
+Starting your disability support worker CV with a personal statement

-Disability support workers vacancies attract lots of competition, so it’s important to start your CV on the right foot with a strong personal statement.
+Disability support worker vacancies attract lots of competition, so it’s important to start your CV on the right foot with a strong personal statement.
 Also known as a professional summary, this single paragraph aims to summarise your capabilities, personal qualities and background to a recruiter – with a view to making them read on.

-• Write in the third person to shift the focus from you to what you offer
+• Write in the third person to shift the focus from you to what you offer.

-• Keep it concise with 3-4 sentences
+• Keep it concise with 3-4 sentences maximum.

 • Mention job-specific competencies that fit the job description, such as “one-to-one support”.

-Experience is a crucial part of any disability support worker CV.
+Work experience is a crucial part of any disability support worker CV.
 When it comes to supporting people with disabilities, you can’t take any chances.
 Recruiters want someone who can hit the ground running – and your experience is how you show you’re up to the task.

-Roles should be listed starting with the most recent, or your current job.
+Roles should be listed starting with the most recent or your current job.
 For each job, you’ll need to include:

 • The start and end date

-• Job title, employer and location
+• Job title, employer, and location

-• A brief list of duties
+• A brief list of duties and responsibilities

 The best advice here is to make sure those duties don’t overlap and repeat one another.
 If you’ve covered financial assistance and life skills in one job, for instance, it’s better to focus on personal care and medication in another.
 This will provide a more well-rounded view of your experience and abilities for recruiters, which is important for a job with such diverse requirements.

-1/8/2012 -1/6/2013 Disability Support Worker – Private Home, Southampton
+Disability Support Worker, Private Home, Southampton

 Duties included:

-• Carrying out personal care duties including showering and bathing, dressing, toileting, assisting with mobility and providing feeding assistance.
+• Carrying out personal care duties, including showering and bathing, dressing, toileting, assisting with mobility and providing feeding assistance.

 • Providing assistance with medication, documentation, shopping and domestic duties as required.

-1/7/2013 – 1/5/2014 Disability Support worker – DSW Care Ltd, Portsmouth
+Disability Support worker, DSW Care Ltd, Portsmouth

 Providing personal and practical care for adults with learning disabilities who require extra support.